Inflation and the Theory of Cosmological Perturbations: The shortcomings of the standard Big-Bang Theory

 From the considerations made so far, it appears that solving the shortcomings of the standard Big Bang theory requires two basic modifications of the assumptions made so far:

 \begin{itemize}

 \item { The universe has to go through a non-adiabatic period.
 This is necessary to solve the entropy and the flatness problem.
-A non-adiabatic phase may give rise to the large entropy $S_U$ we observe today.}
+A non-adiabatic phase may give rise to the large entropy $S_{\rm U}$ we observe today.}

-\item{The universe has to go through a primordial period during which the physical scales $\lambda$ evolve faster than the horizon scale $H^{-1}$.} \end{itemize} The second condition is obvious from Fig. \ref{inflation}.
+\item{The universe has to go through a primordial period during which the physical scales $\lambda$ evolve faster than the Hubble radius $H^{-1}$.} \end{itemize} The second condition is obvious from Fig. \ref{inflation}.

-If there is period during which physical length scales grow faster than $H^{-1}$, length scales $\lambda$ which are within the horizon today, $\lambda<H^{-1}$ (such as the distance between two detected photons) and were outside the horizon for some period, $\lambda>H^{-1}$ (for istance at the time of last-scattering when the two photons were emitted), had a chance to be within the horizon at some primordial epoch, $\lambda<H^{-1}$ again.
-If this happens, the homogeneity and the isotropy of the CMB can be easily explained: photons that we receive today and were emitted from the last-scattering surface from causally disconnected regions have the same temperature because they had a chance to `talk' to each other at some primordial stage of the evolution of the universe.
+If there is period during which physical length scales grow faster than the Hubble radius $H^{-1}$, length scales $\lambda$ which are within the horizon today, $\lambda<H^{-1}$ (such as the distance between two detected photons) and were outside the Hubble radius at some period, $\lambda>H^{-1}$ (for instance at the time of last-scattering when the two photons were emitted), had a chance to be within the Hubble radius at some primordial epoch, $\lambda<H^{-1}$ again.
+If this happens, the homogeneity and the isotropy of the CMB can be easily explained: photons that we receive today and were emitted from the last-scattering surface from causally disconnected regions have the same temperature because they had a chance to talk to each other at some primordial stage of the evolution of the universe.
+The solution to the horizon is based on the difference between the (comoving) particle horizon and the (comoving) Hubble radius: $R_H$ is bigger than the Hubble radius now, so that particles are in causal contact early on, but not at later epochs.